 - Return your Learning Agreement to 145 Campus Center for Final Approval and registration.
 Learning Agreements are due by the last ADD day of the semester.

 After Learning Agreement approval, what next?

-EBE will email you a copy of your approved learning agreement and will register you for the credit.
-If adding the internship credit will cause an overload of credits for the semester, you will have to provide EBE with an Overload Form signed by your advisor.
+EBE will email you a copy of your approved learning agreement.
+If adding the internship credit will cause an overload of credits for the semester, your advisor will have to give you overload approval.
 Summer registration is done through EBE with payment for the credit made through your myoswego account.